tk-codes/software-engineering/se2/02-project-automation.md

 * **Automated**, non-interactive process
 * Repeatable
 * Independent of your IDE
-* Time-consuming taks can be scheduled
+* Time-consuming tasks can be scheduled

 **:x: Cons**